secretstartups/handbook/group-conversations/index.html.md

 Best practices for presentations:
 1. Save time and ensure asynchronous communication by writing information on the slides.
 Many people will not be able to participate in Group Conversations, either live or recorded, but can read through the slides.
 1. Slides with a lot of text that can be read on their own with lots of links are appreciated.
-1. Please [post a recording of your presentation to YouTube](/handbook/marketing/marketing-operations/youtube/) at least 72 hours before the meeting.
+1. If you want to present, please consider [posting a recording to YouTube](/handbook/marketing/marketing-operations/youtube/) at least 72 hours before the meeting.
 Link it to the Google Doc (including specifying whether the video is private or public), and mention it in the relevant slack channels.
 1. Once a quarter, add a slide covering items being actioned from the engagement survey.
 1. Use this [slide deck](https://docs.google.com/presentation/d/16FZd01-zCj_1jApDQI7TzQMFnW2EGwtQoRuX82dkOVs/edit?usp=sharing) as the template for your presentation.
 Presentations should allow editing (preferred) or commenting from everyone at GitLab so that [everyone can contribute](/company/strategy/#why).
 1. We encourage you to share metrics and key results during your Group Conversation.
 Please do not use cumulative metrics in your Group Conversations since those will usually show an upward trend and make it difficult to assess current performance.
 It is more appropriate to share cumulative metrics externally.
 See [#8 of the general presentation suggestions](/handbook/communication/#presentations) for more information about cumulative metrics.